pulp/pulp-operator/docs/configuring/database.md

   * the address to communicate with the database (this is a `k8s svc` address)
   * the service port

-A `service` will be created with the PostgreSQL pod as endpoint.
+A `Service` will be created with the PostgreSQL pod as endpoint.

 Here is an example of how to configure Pulp operator to deploy the database using a `Storage Class` called `standard`:
 ```